emqx/cloud-docs/en_US/connect_to_deployments/esp32.md

-# Connect to the Deployment using ESP32
+# Connect to the Deployment with ESP32

 This article mainly introduces how to use `PubSubClient` in the ESP32 project, and implement the connection, subscription, messaging, unsubscribing and other functions between the client and MQTT broker.